maxx1128/maxx1128.github.io/_posts/2016-6-22-high-low-points.md

 ---
-layout: post
 title:  "Our High and Low Points"
-date:   2016-06-22Tutor
+date:   2016-06-22
 categories: thought
-subheading: "Our minds almost randomly go from sharp to dull.
-People can't control this, but can work around it."
-excerpt: "Our minds almost randomly go from sharp to dull.
-People can't control this, but can work around it."
+excerpt: Our minds almost randomly go from sharp to dull.
+People can't control this, but can work around it.
 featured-img: /img/posts/high-low-points/cliff.jpg
 ---